mondhs/spantus/spnt-work-ui/src/assembly/resources/README.txt

 Spantus - speech analitical tool
-Copyright (C) 2007-2009 Mindaugas Greibus <spantus@gmail.com>
+Copyright (C) 2007-2012 Mindaugas Greibus <spantus@gmail.com>

-Spantus calculates and depicts features of speech signal.
-Spantus can analyse wav files or stream from micraphone.
+You calculates and depicts multiple audio signal features.
+You  can do some online analyze wav files or stream from microphone.

 1. Status of the project